Continued from The girl from the Mennonite colonies of the Mexican desert

 “Yeah, sure, okay,” he said as he slowly made his way to the door.
 He peeked through the peephole, backed up and said, “It looks like a police officer.
 You want to open the door or should I?”

 He said, “Okay,” and opened the door.
 It was a police officer I had never seen before.
 He looked right at me and said, “Miss Wall?”

-I looked at George with a confused look.
+I looked at George.
 He winked at me and nodded his head.
 I looked back at the police officer and said, “Yes.”